-No rare plant records have been recorded in the SAC.
+Douglas et al. (1990) recorded rare and notable plant records for the SAC.
 Rare species (those considered at least Near Threatened on the appropriate Red Data List) which can be assigned to a particular habitat should be considered indicators of local distinctiveness for habitats.
 The target is for no decline in distribution or population sizes of rare, threatened or scarce species associated with the habitat.

-Where hepatic mats of the Calluna vulgaris-Herbertus aduncus community have been recorded within a particular habitat, these should also be listed as indicators of local distinctiveness.
+Where hepatic mats of the Calluna vulgaris-Herbertus aduncus community have been recorded within a particular habitat these should also be listed as indicators of local distinctiveness.
 No assessment of the conservation status of this community has been conducted but proposals for such an assessment are presented in Barron & Perrin (2014).
 The target for these hepatic mats is for no decline in status of hepatic mats associated with the habitat in question.